Categories

 But America was founded on core values that have their roots in Christianity.
 Our Declaration of Independence states: “We hold these truths to be self-evident; that all men are created equal, that they are endowed by their Creator with certain unalienable rights; that among these are life, liberty, and the pursuit of happiness.”

-Who gives us this equality?
+The government doesn’t bestow equal rights.
 The Declaration of Independence says our equality comes from our Creator.

 A Nation that Wrestles